mrmendoza-dev/mrmendoza-dev/README.md

   </p>
 </div>

 - Want to transform your ideas to reality?
 I can help make it happen.
-Reach out via <a href="mailto:mrmendoza171@gmail.com">email</a> or at my <a href="https://mrmendoza.dev">website<a/>.
+Reach out via <a href="mailto:mrmendoza171@gmail.com">email</a> or thru my <a href="https://mrmendoza.dev">website<a/>.

 <div class="projects" align="right">